If you had to guess, how much would you think this website costs to build?

 Using Bluehost as a guide, you’re looking at a monthly cost of around $11 for hosting, a free SSL certificate, unmetered storage, and a free domain for a year.
 Most web hosts offer similar plans, but remember to keep your eyes open for sales and discount codes.

 2. Familiarize yourself with the UI

 With a domain secured and hosting sorted, the next step is to log into WordPress and get to know the layout of its mega interface.

-It’s up to you to create permalinks and make your site public, which is why this development option is best for those with a little technical expertise.
+It’s up to you to create permalinks and make your site public, which is why this web development option is best for those with a little technical expertise.

-3. Choose your theme
+3. Choose your free or premium theme

 Every site starts out with a basic theme, but you’ve opted for open-source software which means you can go wild with your customization choices.

 WordPress offers a library of thousands of free themes, and there are entire third-party websites dedicated to providing them.

 On the ThemeForest marketplace site, there are 11,500 WordPress themes.
 The price range is just as vast – expect to pay anywhere from $13 to $4,000.
 A premium WordPress theme can easily rank up your overall website cost, so choose wisely.